prof-rossetti/intro-to-python/projects/robo-advisor/challenges.md

 Instead of processing a single stock at a time, allow the user to process multiple stocks at the same time.

 If you decide to implement this approach, pay attention to the "Information Output Requirements" about using multiple CSV files instead of a single file.
+Also this will potentially increase your chance of getting rate limited by the API, so you'll need to either implement a sleep mechanism or handle rate limits gracefully.

 ## Calculating 52-Week Highs and Lows